smartcontractkit/crec-sdk/services/accounts/README.md

     time.Sleep(3 * time.Second)
 }

 // 4.
-Register the deployed account with the CVN backend
+Register the deployed account with the CREc backend
-// This makes the account discoverable and manageable through CVN APIs accountData := apiClient.CreateAccount{
+// This makes the account discoverable and manageable through CREc APIs accountData := apiClient.CreateAccount{
     Address: predictedAddress.Hex(),
     ChainId: chainId,
 }

-response, _ := cvnClient.PostAccountsWithResponse(ctx, accountData)
+response, _ := crecClient.PostAccountsWithResponse(ctx, accountData)
 ```

-This example demonstrates the power of the Accounts Service in providing a secure, predictable foundation for CVN applications that need to provision smart wallets at scale.
+This example demonstrates the power of the Accounts Service in providing a secure, predictable foundation for CREc applications that need to provision smart wallets at scale.